 Ants are insects that live and work in colonies, usually underground in dirt anthills.
 According to Pest World, there are over 12,000 different species of ants and these insects can lift 20 times their own body weight.
-Ants are often seen as pests to humans, but to many insects, ants are seen as a delicious and nutritious meal.
+Among ant predators, there are many insects that eat ants.
+Though ants are often seen as pests to humans, to many insects, ants are seen as a delicious and nutritious meal.

 Many spider species eat ants whenever they can grab them.
 The Black Widow, Jumping Spider and the Lynx spider are a few species that prey on ants.
 Most spiders weave webs from spider silk to trap prey.
 When an ant is caught in the web, the spider feels the vibration from the ant struggling and will go to feast on their meal.
 Other spiders hunt for ants by laying in wait for their pray and then jumping on top of the ant to kill it.